oxFFFF-Q/Project_AI/docs/README.md

 ```

 # Launch the agent
-We have seperately trained models for player 1 [Agent1] (Group_C/agents/Agent1.py) and player 3[Agent3] (Group_C/agents/Agent3.py).
-Run [main_test.py] to test them palying against two [SimpleAgent]s(pommerman/agents/simple_agent.py).
+We have seperately trained models for player 1 [Agent1](Group_C/agents/Agent1.py) and player 3[Agent3](Group_C/agents/Agent3.py).
+Run [main_test.py] (Group_C/main_test.py)to test them palying against two [SimpleAgent](pommerman/agents/simple_agent.py).

 # Train your agent

 ## A Simple Example

-Run [main_train.py] (Group_C/main_train.py) to train our final DQN model for radio team competition of two [SimpleAgent]s (pommerman/agents/simple_agent.py) as enemies and a [SimpleAgent] (pommerman/agents/simple_agent.py) as teammate.
+Run [main_train.py](Group_C/main_train.py) to train our final DQN model for radio team competition of two [SimpleAgent]s (pommerman/agents/simple_agent.py) as enemies and a [SimpleAgent] (pommerman/agents/simple_agent.py) as teammate.

 The training will not automatically stop, but need to be done manully, according to the given out report about the rewards.
 The paramaters will be recorded every 100 episodes.
-Run [main_save_model.py] (Group_C/main_save_model.py) to save the model.
+Run [main_save_model.py](Group_C/main_save_model.py) to save the model.
 The name of the model is required.
 The best one is usually among the last few models.

 ## Use other strategies